GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 None.
 As a federal agency, you should already have MS Office 2010 or later installed.
 Simply follow the provided instructions to digitally sign your documents.

 ### 8. All we need is MS Word 2010 or later?
-Yes, that and your signing credential, either the one on your PIV card or the one you purchased and is currently installed on your computer.
+Yes, that and your signing credential, either the one on your PIV card or the one your agency purchased that is currently installed on your computer.

 ### 9. We purchased our signing certificates from GPO or another vendor.
 We use them to sign, which creates the .p7m file.
 What do we do now?
 If you are using purchased certificates, such as from an Entrust vendor, you can continue to use them.
 Instead of being on a PIV card, your certificate is installed on your computer.
 Follow the [Add Invisible Digital Signatures in Word](#add-invisible-digital-signatures-in-word) instructions above to sign your MS Word file.